CDD Cares: Cervical Cancer Screening Programs

 Early Detection Initiative

-Globally, cervical cancer is the second most common malignancy in women and the third most common cause of death (due to malignancy) in women.
+Globally, cervical cancer is the fourth most common malignancy in women and the fourth most common cause of death (due to malignancy) in women.
 Early detection/confirmation of disease/infection grants the best possibility for survival, improves overall treatment outcomes, and lowers long-term healthcare costs for all involved parties.

 Human Papillomavirus (HPV) Education and Outreach Program

 CDD has been working with various non-profit and non-governmental organizations to support their cervical cancer screening outreach efforts.
-In particular, HPV Education and Outreach programs which target countries that have not yet been able to reach at least 70% of their target screening population, with specific focus on countries without organized screening programs.
 The overall goal of the program is to educate patients on the potential benefits of cervical cancer screening, make them aware of the option for HPV testing, and increase patient participation in overall screening activities at the nationally recommended screening interval.